$10b TAPI gas pipeline project fails to achieve financial closure

 ISLAMABAD: The Turkmen Gas Company on the much touted trans-nations (Turkmenistan-Afghanistan-Pakistan-India) TAPI gas pipeline project of worth $10 billion even after the lapse of 4 years has so far failed to achieve financial closure as earlier it was scheduled to be attained in December 2016.

 Now the authorities concerned in Pakistan are saying that Turkmenistan Gas Company is now tasked to complete the financial closure in next year 2021 which is why the project will come on stream in 2023 which was earlier due to be operational in 2020 under its original plan.
-Though the Turkmenistan authorities in its territory has laid down the 200 kilometers from Gylkynish—the gas field to Turkmen-Afghan border, but they have not achieved the financial closure of the project.
+Though the Turkmenistan authorities in its territory has laid down the 200 kilometers from Gylkynish—the gas field to Turkmen-Afghan border, but they have not achieved the financial closure.

+However, the PTI government has seriously objected to this agreement and asked Turkmenistan that the existing agreement is not in the interest of the country.
+The government said Pakistan’s liabilities will only be invoked when the gas is delivered at Pak-Afghan border not at Turkmen-Afghan border and Pakistan will not be responsible for any gas loss during transit via Afghan territory.

-The sources said the government of Pakistan has already constituted a Price Negotiation Committee for TAPI gas.
-The Price Negotiation Committee already met on June 18.
+The sources said Pakistan has already formed a price negotiation committee for TAPI gas.
+The committee already met on June 18.

 Under the trans-nations pipeline Pakistan and India will be provided 1.325 bcfd (billion cubic feet per day) gas each and Afghanistan will be getting the share of 0.5 bcfd gas under this mega project.